compendio/goldbug-manual/README.md

 Edited by Scott Edwards (2018, Review at Github).

+(A first drafted translation into English by a translation machine).

 ```
-Inhaltsverzeichnis
+Content

     1 What is GoldBug?
-        1.1 Why is it important for Internet users to encrypt communications
+        1.1 Why is it important for Internet users to encrypt communication?
         1.2 Where does the name "GoldBug" come from?

     2 Encryption: GoldBug has alternatives to RSA –